zoolanders/documentation/02.extensions/zooport/02.troubleshooting/02.faq/docs.md

 * **How to import items as Published / Searchable / Frontpage?** - In the CSV file add columns "State" / "Searchable" / "Frontpage" with the values "1" or "true" - if "Yes", and "0" or "false" - if "No".
 Then during Assign Element step assign them to the Core Attributes fields.

 * **How to fix text characters being imported as broken symbols?** - Make sure the importing file is UTF-8 encoded.

+* **Why the import process is slow?** - ZOOport import can goes slow because of additional plugins (for example, 'Search - ZOO' or 'Smart Search - ZOO') that handle `item:save` event.